sagarjain0456/invoice-pdf-generator/README.md

 # Invoice PDF Generator

-# Setup Instructions for Windows OS userss:
+# Setup Instructions for Windows OS users:
 ## Backend (FastAPI)

 1. Open a terminal and navigate to the backend folder: